weaviate/weaviate-io/docs/weaviate/core-knowledge/modules.md

 ### Vectorization modules (*Dense Retriever* modules)

-Vectorization modules, like the [`text2vec-contextionary`](../modules/retriever-vectorizer-modules/text2vec-contextionary.md), [`text2vec-transformers`](../modules/retriever-vectorizer-modules/text2vec-transformers.md), [`text2vec-openai`](../modules/retriever-vectorizer-modules/text2vec-openai.md), [`multi2vec-clip`](../modules/retriever-vectorizer-modules/multi2vec-clip.md), and [`img2vec-neural`](../modules/retriever-vectorizer-modules/img2vec-neural.md), transform data into vectors.
+Vectorization modules, like the `text2vec-*`, `multi2vec-*` or `img2vec-*` modules, transform data into vectors.
 These modules are also called "Dense Retriever" modules.
 Retrievers function as a filter to quickly find a relevant set of data to the query.

 #### Dense retrievers vs. sparse retrievers
 Sparse vector retrievers for the task of finding relevant data (by calculating the similarity of two pieces of data) in a database are for example TF-IDF or BM25.
 These retrievers are not trainable; instead they rely on word frequency in documents.
 This type of retrievers are not possible as Weaviate modules, because the implementation sits deep in the core of Weaviate (BM25 will be released soon!).